When I say, Magic Red Casino, do you get a feeling of déjà vu?

 I asked their live chat about their software.
 I wanted to know whether they had a download, instant play, mobile compatible games, or all of the above.
 Do you know what he told me?

 He couldn’t help me, because they aren’t licensed in the USA.
 That makes no sense, of course.
-I get the feeling that maybe he didn’t want to spend time helping me since he knew I couldn’t become a customer.
+I get the feeling that maybe he didn’t want to spend time helping me since he knew I couldn’t become

 (That, or he’s truly stupid.
 Eh, it could go either way, honestly.)